Henty Gardens & The Maltings

 A Chichester History

 Chichester is the only city in Sussex and owes its existence entirely to the Romans.
 There is no evidence of any form of a major settlement in the area before their arrival.
-The local iron age people lived in farmsteads rather than towns, although they were organised and there is evidence of considerable trade with… Continue reading A Chichester History
+The local iron age people lived in farmsteads rather than towns, although they were organised and there is evidence of considerable trade with the Mediterranean before the Roman invasion.
+In A.D.
+40 Verica was their leader in the early part of the first century but lost control and fled to Rome to ask for support.

 error: Content is protected !!